rithmschool/javascript_fundamentals_solutions/debugging_exercise/readme.md

 }
 displayEvenNumbers() // should return [2,4,6,8]

-// HINT - six things need to be changed here for this to work!
+// HINT - seven things need to be changed here for this to work!
 Start by fixing the syntax errors and then run the function to see what your output is
 ```

 What was wrong -